cms-opendata-analyses/DimuonSpectrum2011/README.md

 cmsRun demoanalyzer_cfg.py
 ```
 The output of the example is a root file containing several histograms, by default DoubleMu.root with 10000 input events (small subset of data).
 These can be looked at using a Root Browser.

+For more detailed information, read the comments in src/Demoanalyzer.cc.